rust-lang/rfcs/text/0000-associated-type-lifetime-elision.md

 > TL;DR: We should extend lifetime elision rather than elide lifetime declaration.

 It's possible that a different scheme could be better here.
-But the input/output position meanings and corresponding rules fit very well, so it'd have to be much better to overcome the cost of having another ruleset to learn.
+But the input/output position meanings and corresponding rules fit well, so it'd have to be non-trivially better to overcome the cost of having another ruleset to learn.

 This proposal covers almost all of the associated types with lifetimes in libcore.
 There are lots of `IntoIterator` cases, like we've already seen, as well as a